 The committee substitute requires the DOC to submit to the Legislature an annual report evaluating the effectiveness of the camera system.
 If the report indicates that a change to a camera location is necessary, the DOC is to make that change within 30 days or document why the change can't be made within that time frame.

-As reported by the committee, Assembly Bill No. 5039 (ACS) is identical to the Senate Committee Substitute for Senate Bill No. 3286, which also was reported by the committee on this same date.
+As reported by the committee, the Senate Committee Substitute for Senate Bill No. 3286 is identical to Assembly Bill No. 5039 (ACS), which also was reported by the committee on this same date.